 Chapter 6.
 What hardware can I use with OpenDaylight?

 Red Hat OpenDaylight works with the server hardware supported in Red Hat OpenStack Platform.
-To check for a list of certified hardware and software, go to the Red Hat Technologies Ecosystem.
-Select the category and the product version.
+You can use Red Hat Technologies Ecosystem to check for a list of certified hardware and software by choosing the category and then selecting the product version.

 For a complete list of the certified hardware for Red Hat OpenStack Platform, see Red Hat OpenStack Platform certified hardware.

 For more information on supported network adapters, see Network Adapter Feature Support for Red Hat Enterprise Linux.